PoxyDoxy/PingFly/README.md

 # PingFly (.exe)
 ## What this does
+PingFly helps you monitor your Internet Connection on the fly, which is helpfull when gaming or doing important tasks.
+To Keep results accurate and clean, It pings multiple servers at the same time to help you locate your Internet Fault.
-PingFly measures the latency of up to 6 servers, with features such as:
+It measures the latency of up to 6 servers, with features such as:
-- Averaging
-- Packet Loss Counting
+- Statistics:
+  - Live Average (Average of current ping to servers).
+  - Total Average (Average of all pings sent to servers).
+  - Min Latency (Minimum Latency ever recorded, and which server it happened on).
+  - Max Latency (Maximum Latency ever recorded, and which server it happened on).
+  - Lost Packets + Sent Packets
 - 8 PreSet Location Based Server Lists (Choose the closest near you).
   - Perth
   - Adelaide